Impact of black hole spin on low-mass black hole-neutron star mergers: Results

-To explore the relationship between \gls{BH} spin and different components of the ejected matter, we present~\cref{fig:compsejecta200}.
-Additionally, we show the top panels of~\cref{fig:angulardynamical} to illustrate the angular distributions of the electron fraction $Y_e$, the ejecta velocity $v$, and the mass of dynamical ejecta, $M_{\mathrm{ej}}$.
+In~\cref{fig:compsejecta200} we explore the relationship between \gls{BH} spin and the different components of the ejected matter.
+Additionally, the top panels of~\cref{fig:angulardynamical} illustrate the angular distributions of the electron fraction $Y_{\mathrm{e}}$, the ejecta velocity $v$, and the mass of dynamical ejecta, $M_{\mathrm{ej}}$.

 As shown in both~\cref{table:finalproperties300} and~\cref{fig:compsejecta200}, the total dynamical ejecta, fast-moving ejecta, and bound mass increase with black hole spin.
 This trend reflects the fact that higher spin enhances tidal disruption, which drives more efficient mass ejection.
 Although the overall dependence is not strictly linear, the first six models display an approximately linear behavior.
 Beyond this point, the quantities grow more rapidly, indicating a transition to a nonlinear, possibly exponential regime.
 These trends are significant, as the ejecta mass plays a central role in shaping the outcome of $r$-process nucleosynthesis and the brightness of the associated kilonova~\citep{2013AAS...22134604B, 2016ApJ...825...52K}.